 The area of town known as Little Rainbow Row is a collection of shops and eateries in the heart of the Village of Flat Rock.
 Specifically, you’ll find The Wrinkled Egg, the anchor of Little Rainbow Row, at the intersection of Hwy.
-225 (Greenville Hwy.) and W. Blue Ridge Rd.
-The area has been garnering quite a bit of well-deserved attention.
+225 (Greenville Hwy.) and W. Blue Ridge Rd along with the Flat Rock Village Bakery, Hubba Hubba Smokehouse and Hubba Hubba Catering, Sweet Magnolia Gallery, the Cherry Cottage and, in season, the Flat Rock Tailgate Market.
 Everyone seems to love this quaint little corner and what’s not to love?

 With the brightly colored shops and whimsical artwork and signage, it’s impossible to leave the row without a souvenir and a smile.
 It’s also becoming increasingly difficult to leave without a full belly.
 Not only can you fill up on breakfast, lunch and desserts at the Flat Rock Village Bakery but you can also settle your hankering for barbecue at Hubba Hubba Smokehouse.
 Even a vegetarian’s mouth will water when the aroma of smoked meat wafts by.
 Just look for the giant rusty rooster adorning the top of the tin roof and follow your nose to the source.

 Locals and tourists alike enjoy the bakery and you can dine inside or out.